mrjmac/reddit-video-creator/README.md

 # Imporant Info
 It uses python3 and was tested on ubuntu.

-It takes about 30 seconds to generate a video, however this all depends on comment length

 All necessary libraries are listed at the top imports

 # Example of output